 Write-off of Unrealized amount: For the Export Leg, the unrealized amount may be written off by the AD Bank if requested by the Merchanting Trader in the following cases:

 - The Merchanting Trade Transaction buyer is declared insolvent along with proof from the Liquidator, who certifies that the amount cannot be recovered from the buyer.

 - Auction of the goods exported or Destruction of the goods exported by the authorities in the importing country (by Port or Customs or Health authorities) and certified proof of the same is provided.

-For all the write-offs of unrealized amount for the export leg, the AD Banks have to strictly ensure the following:
+For all the write-offs of unrealized amounts for the export leg, the AD Banks have to strictly ensure the following:

 - No KYC or AML concerns

-- The transaction being written off is not being investigated by any agencies under the Foreign Exchange Management Act (FEMA) of India.
+- Any agencies are not investigating the transaction being written off under India’s Foreign Exchange Management Act (FEMA).

-- The country or jurisdiction of the counterparty to the merchanting trader should not in the updated Financial Action Task Force’s (FATF) Public Statement on High Risk and Non-Co-operative Jurisdictions, where countermeasures has been called by FATF.
+- The country or jurisdiction of the counterparty to the merchanting trader should not be in the updated Financial Action Task Force’s (FATF) Public Statement on High Risk and Non-Co-operative Jurisdictions, where FATF has called countermeasures.

-Agency Commission: In ordinary circumstances, no agency commission is to be allowed in any Merchanting Trade Transactions.
+Agency Commission: In ordinary circumstances, no agency commission is allowed in any Merchanting Trade Transactions.
 But in exceptional situations, the AD Banks may allow it provided all the following conditions are met: